Select a Location:

 What to Expect in the ER or Fast Track

 It is our goal to provide the best care possible at all times.
-The ER can be a scary place, especially when you don't know what's going on.
+The emergency room can be a scary place, especially when you don't know what's going on.

 The medical screening is a crucial step conducted by healthcare professionals to assess your condition promptly upon your arrival.
 Its primary goal is to evaluate the severity of your symptoms and determine the most appropriate level of care you require.